hatonthecat/Biology/README.md

 These papers were very interesting then.
 I remember Carl Woese mentioning the polar requirement in class in 2006 and his research that he was working on at the time.

+In a lot of ways, I have been waiting for a paper like this.
+A paper that causes so much controversy is sure to reveal certain assumptions about biology that have less testable hypotheses, but are nonetheless valid hypotheses that have not garnered significant consideration.
+More opportune would be that this discovery is from an adjacent epoch, allowing a "missing link" to be made of evolutionary timeframe.
+More likely than not, some analytical methods can lead to not so coincidental deductions that place a discovery adjacent another.
+In other words, the pre-ribosomal era may have existed billions of years ago, but an era not so distant before that could also be deduced based on mathematical modeling of pre-cursor molecules, that, while not resembling universal amino acids or ribosomal RNA, could still retain a universal biochemical mechanism that the early geologic era's atmosphere did not preclude.

 postscript: Life really is physics in a way that requires focus on the physical aspects of nature.
 But on a day to day basis, this fact is not simply grasped or known.

 1987: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC373105/pdf/microrev00049-0051.pdf Woese wrote a 51 page paper on Bacterial Evolution, and was aware of the missing connection that microbes had to the modern genetic code (addition: In the MAINSTREAM Molecular Biology "consensus").
 I haven't read the entire paper, but the first page already resembles his later treatises in the mid 2000s.